beevik/go6502/README.md

 script.
 Once the script is finished running, go6502 enters interactive mode and provides a `*` prompt for further input.

 Just before the prompt is a line starting with `1000-`.
-This line shows the disassembly of the instruction at the current program counter address and the state of the CPU registers.
+This line displays the disassembly of the instruction at the current program counter address and the state of the CPU registers.
 The `C` value indicates the number of CPU cycles that have elapsed since the application started.